zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 </body>
 ```

-With this, we can move on to another page on our site, but first, this is a
+With this, we can move on to another page on our site, but first, if you are
-great point to push our work up to the remote repository.
+working from your own repository, this is a great point to push our work up
+to the remote.

 ```
 git add .